Île aux Oies

 The Île aux Oies (in English: goose island) is an island in the St. Lawrence River, downstream from Île d'Orléans.
 It is located in the municipality of Saint-Antoine-de-l'Isle-aux-Grues, in the Montmagny Regional County Municipality (MRC), in the administrative region of Chaudière-Appalaches, in Quebec, in Canada.

 Geography

 L'Île aux Oies is located at the northeastern end of the Isle-aux-Grues archipelago.
-This island stretches 5 km in length in the direction of the river (ie southwest to northeast); its maximum width is 1 km.
+This island stretches 5 km in length in the direction of the river (i.e. southwest to northeast); its maximum width is 1 km.

 A flats stretching over 7 km connects "Île aux Oies" to the southwest with Isle-aux-Grues.
-Strong river tides often flood this istma.
+Strong river tides often flood this isthmus.

 Economic activities

 Basically, the main economic activity on the islands (Île-aux-Grues and Île aux Oies) remains dairy farming and cheese making.
 The Île aux Oies is a private land; only cultivators and caretakers have access.

 In addition, tourism has developed beyond the snow goose hunting season in other parts of archipelago.
 The Islands offer visitors a rural and wild character because of its position in the middle of the river.
 Many visitors come there for the tranquility of the place.